-Until recently, the GEF was the only Operating Entity, and therefore its performance - including the specialised LDCF and SCCF - was at the core of the reviews.
-The larger landscape of climate finance, outside of specific Conventionmandated institutions, was mentioned in background technical papers but did not play a significant role in the review process itself.
-For instance, the Fourth Review recognised that, although bilateral donors and multilateral lenders have been financing the design of developing country policies, it was not possible to determine what proportion of these funds addressed climate change issues, or adaptation issues in particular.
+Until recently, the GEF was the only Operating Entity, and therefore its performance - including the specialised funds LDCF and SCCF - was at the core of the reviews.
+The larger landscape of climate finance, outside specific Convention-mandated institutions, was mentioned background technical papers but did not play a significant role in the review process itself.
+For instance, the Fourth Review recognised that although bilateral donors and multilateral lenders have been financing the design of developing country policies, it was not possible to determine what proportion of these funds addressed climate change issues, or adaptation issues in particular.
 It is likely that the current level of support channelled explicitly for adaptation purposes is far below requirements.20

-The CoP's guidance to the GEF has focused on the operational rules and modalities of the GEF, simplifying the GEF's procedures, and improving access to funding, as well as clarifying the concept of 'additional cost' as applied to adaptation projects.
-This guidance tends to be repetitive.21 For instance, the draft guidance of the UNFCCC's Subsidiary Body on Implementation (SBI) to the GEF on funding for National Communications of 200822 repeated the guidance provided in 2007,23 although it was supposed to build upon the Parties' response to the 2007 guidance.
-Research also shows that the vagueness and ambiguity of the CoP guidance - which is partly a consequence of the need to find consensus - has led to a perceived lack of compliance.24 practically speaking, functionally autonomous from the conventions it serves.
-The CoPs do not have the means to exercise enforceable control over the entity that operates their financial mechanisms.25 Hence, suggestions have been made to set out the relationship between the GEF and the conventions in a "legally binding treaty instrument".26 This could, of course, recognise that the GEF needs sufficient autonomy and authority to promote synergies and avoid conflicts among competing interests and objectives of its Multilateral Implementing Agencies.
+The CoP's guidance to the GEF has focused on: the operational rules and modalities of the GEF, simplifying the GEF's procedures, and improving access to funding, as well as clarifying the concept of 'additional cost' as applied to adaptation projects.
+This guidance tends to be repetitive.21 For instance, the draft guidance of the UNFCCC's Subsidiary Body on Implementation (SBI) to the GEF on funding for National Communications of 2008 repeated the guidance provided in 2007,23 although it was supposed to build upon the Parties' response to the 2007 guidance.
+Research also shows that the vagueness and ambiguity of the CoP guidance - which is partly a consequence of the need to find consensus - has led to a perceived lack of compliance.24

-In 2007, Wiser concluded that, despite the terms of the GEF's various Memoranda of Understanding (MoUs) with the UNFCCC and other conventions, the GEF is, legally and
+In 2007, Wiser concluded that despite the terms of the GEF's various Memoranda of Understanding with the UNFCCC and other conventions, the